 9. Hydrocarbons also escapes the vehicle’s fuel system by permeation through the plastic and rubber components; e.g., hoses, seals, and in vehicles with a non-metallic tank, the fuel tank itself.
 Permeation does not occur through an opening; instead individual fuel molecules penetrate (i.e. they effectively mix with) the walls of the various components and eventually find their way to the outside.
 Fuel permeation is significant mainly for plastic or elastomeric materials, depends strongly from the temperature and usually occurs in any vehicle operating conditions.

 10. Another important source of evaporative emissions is the refuelling operation.
-When liquid fuel is delivered into the tank the air/petrol vapour mixture present in the tank is displaced and may be released into the air.
+When liquid fuel is delivered into the tank the air/petrol vapour mixture present in the tank is displaced and may be released into the atmosphere.
 Refuelling emissions are partially controlled through the maximum allowed fuel vapour pressure by reducing its value during the hot season.
 In addition, evaporative emissions during the refuelling operation can be controlled in two different ways.
 One method is the so-called "Stage II" vapour recovery system.
-The fuel nozzle is designed to draw the air/petrol vapour mixture displaced by the liquid fuel entering the tank and to route it to the underground petrol storage tank of the service station.
-An alternative method is an "On-board Vapour Recovery System" (ORVR), which consists in specific design of the fuel system which forces the displaced vapours to be routed to the carbon canister instead of escaping from the refuelling port.
+The fuel nozzle is designed to draw the air/petrol vapour mixture displaced by the liquid fuel entering the tank and route it to the underground petrol storage tank of the service station.
+An alternative method is an "On-board Vapour Recovery System" (ORVR), which forces the displaced vapours to be routed to the carbon canister instead of escaping from the refuelling port.

 11. An unintended source of HC emissions may occur from leaks in the system.
 Leaks may occur in the vapour and/or the liquid system as a result of deterioration and/or faulty operations.
 Examples of deterioration are corrosion of metallic components (e.g. fuel lines, tanks), cracking of rubber hoses, hardening of seals, mechanical failures.
 On-board diagnostic systems have been developed to check the integrity of the fuel system and are required in some regions.